carekit-apple/IBM-HyperProtectSDK/README.md

 * When using the IBM Hyper Protect SDK, you must also include CareKit in your app via SPM.
 Including CareKit using the traditional sub-project approach can cause runtime errors in the CoreData stack.
 * As XCode and iOS prevent insecure connections by default, you *must* use SSL/TLS (https) for your connections.
 There are work-arounds but given that security is a core tennant of this SDK, we do not recommend skipping SSL/TLS, even in developement/testing.
 * The backend of this SDK uses MongoDB which has a limit of 16 MB.
 An external object store must be used for objects larger than 16 MB (or segmented to fit the 16 MB limit).
+We are investigating GridFS support for larger objects.

 ### Self-Paced Lab: